dbsectrainer/enterprise-grade-checklists/enterprise-frontend-checklist/README.md

 ### 4. Security

+## Security Controls

-- Input validation
+- Input validation and output encoding for all user data
-- XSS prevention
-- CSRF protection
-- Content Security Policy
+- Use Content Security Policy (CSP) to mitigate XSS
+- Implement secure authentication flows (OAuth, SSO)
+- Avoid exposing sensitive data in the frontend
+- Use HTTPS for all communications
+- Regularly update dependencies and scan for vulnerabilities
+- Protect against clickjacking (X-Frame-Options)

 ## Automation Examples